Home>Puppy Training

 Positive and passive neutral exposure to a variety of sights/sounds, environments and people.

-Into to Place
+Intro to Place

-Jumping on people, or barking when they come to the door is not usually considered good manners
+Jumping on people, or barking when they come to the door, is not usually considered good manners

 Intro to Leash Pressure